yeqown/snowflake/README.md

 ### Goal

 - [x] developing a `c` library package.
-- [ ] quickly use as a CLI appliction.
+- [x] quickly use as a CLI application.
 - [ ] extension to `lua`.
 - [ ] extension to `go`.